 Book by Jessica Johnson, Shira Leibowitz and Kathy Perret

 It is really exciting to add this link to my resource page.
 This book has been 5 years in the making and will be released May 26, 2017.
 We address the dilemma faced by many principals: how to function as learning leaders while fulfilling their evaluative and management duties.
 The answer?
 Incorporating instructional coaching techniques as an integral part of serious school improvement.

 Books by Jim Knight

 My love of Instructional Coaching got its start with this book by Jim Knight.
 I was fortunate to receive “Train the Trainer” training from Jim.
 This book lays the foundations for instructional coaching.
 In it, readers are introduced to The Partnership Principles and the coaching moves.
 Jim shows his readers that he is a learner himself by the following books that have been published after this one.
 He has a new book coming out soon specifically about the moves of the coaching cycle.
-You can catch a glimpse from this article.
-When the book is published I will be adding it to this list.

 Once instructional coaches understand a coaching process, they need high impact instructional techniques to add to their tool kit.
 This book provides coaches (and teachers) with many strategies.
 They are divided between four categories, which Jim Knight refers to as The Big 4 (behavior, content, instruction and formative assessment).